colynb/request-ntlm/README.md

 # Request-NTLM

-Module for authenticating with NTLM
+Module for authenticating with NTLM; An ntlm authentication wrapper for the Request module.

 ## Install with NPM